The most overrated places in Hong Kong and where to go instead

 What to use instead: Ferry, tram, and bus

 Hong Kong’s ferries provide spectacular sea views of the city.
 The Star Ferry is an icon of Hong Kong, but the ride is short.
 A lesser-known route to take is the Kowloon or Hung Hom to North Point.
 In addition, trams are unique to Hong Kong and a wonderful way to see Hong Kong Island.
 We recommend taking the front seat in a tram.
-Some bus routes are also very scenic rides like Bus 9, which takes you from Shau Kei Wan to Shek O.
+Some bus routes are also very scenic, such as Bus 9, which takes you from Shau Kei Wan to Shek O.

 Overrated: The Big Buddha